 What happens to any standard that is recognized as an American National Standard (ANS)?
 Will a revision be required on an earlier timeline?

-How does this process affect IEEE standards that are developed jointly or adopted by other standards development organizations (through the ISO/IEEE PSDO, IEC/IEEE Dual-Logo Agreement, etc.)?
+What is the maintenance process for IEEE standards that are developed jointly or adopted by other standards development organizations (through the ISO/IEEE PSDO, IEC/IEEE Dual-Logo Agreement, etc.)?

-The adoption, joint development or normative reference processes will not change.
-However, standards that undergo development as a part of the ISO/IEEE PSDO or IEC/IEEE Dual-Logo Agreement will need to coordinate their maintenance timeline with the partner or adopting organization as per the agreements, or defer to the partner or adopting organization’s decision on maintenance.
-Questions about specific projects should be directed to firstname.lastname@example.org.
+Standards that undergo development as a part of the ISO/IEEE PSDO or IEC/IEEE Dual-Logo Agreement will need to coordinate their maintenance timeline with the partner or adopting organization as per the agreements, or defer to the partner or adopting organization’s decision on maintenance.
+Questions about specific projects should be directed to [email protected].

-There is no change to the process for IEEE adoption of standards from other organizations.
-IEEE will continue to adopt standards from other SDOs using the existing process shown in Clause 5.6.2 of the IEEE SA Standards Board Operations Manual.
+IEEE adopts standards from other SDOs using the existing process shown in Clause 5.6.2 of the IEEE SA Standards Board Operations Manual.
 However, once the adopted standards are approved, they are subject to the 10-year maintenance timeline to remain an active IEEE standard.
 Questions about specific projects should be directed to your Staff Liaison.